chrthomsen/pygrametl/docs/examples/parallel.rst

             )

     # A partitioned table can be used in the same way as any other pygrametl
-    # table since the frameworks take care of the partitioning behind the scenes
+    # table since the framework takes care of the partitioning behind the scenes
     for row in sales:
 	# A new row is created for each fact, as having values not present in a
         # decoupled table that consumes another dimension, can make pygrametl